temporalio/sdk-typescript/README.md

 "Temporal TypeScript SDK" is the framework for authoring workflows and activities using either the TypeScript or JavaScript programming languages.

-For getting started and general documentation, please refer to the following resources:
+For documentation and samples, see:

 - [Code Samples](https://github.com/temporalio/samples-typescript)
 - [TypeScript SDK docs](https://docs.temporal.io/typescript/introduction)